 Both Dr. and Mrs. Elliott were talented singers.
 In 1897, Dr. Elliott sang in a chorus with 40 singers called “The Mendelssohn Choir of Blenheim” at the Blenheim Opera House.
 Mrs. Elliott sang in a duet but at the time, she was not married to Dr. Elliott.
 Mrs. Elliott was a soloist with a beautiful soprano voice, who travelled throughout the country singing to great acclaim.

 By 1901 Dr. and Mrs. Elliott were living in Leamington, Ontario (Essex County).
 Dr. and Mrs. Elliott moved to Toronto in 1910 and according to the 1911 census, they were residing at 305 Jarvis Street.
 In 1921 Dr. and Mrs. Elliott were living at 38 Binscarth Drive in Toronto with their 9 year old daughter, Georgia.

 Dr. Elliott died in Toronto on the 26th of April, 1925.
 At the time of his death, he resided at 141 Isabella Street in Toronto.
 After the death of Dr. Elliott, Mrs. Elliott moved back to Cedar Springs where she built a small home.
 She died in Cedar Springs, on the 11th of November, 1949 at the age of 73.
 Dr and Mrs Elliott were buried at the Pardo Union Cemetery, 7729 Highway #3 in Chatham-Kent.

-Their daughter Georgia, eventually married Stewart Wright and she died in 2000.
+Their daughter Georgia, eventually married Stewart Wright.
+She died in 2000.

 *The webmaster is grateful for the assistance of family member Mrs. Marilyn Snobelen Doyle.